HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 *HCA Snapshot*: a type of data distribution that occurs on a regular cadence containing all HCA data currently available that meets predetermined criteria, such as quality standards

+*Data workflow*: the sequence of tasks executed by the DCP for each data contribution beginning with first notification of a dataset (typically contact with the data generator or identification of data in a data archive or in scientific literature) all the way through data analysis by the DCP and continued through usability by data consumers

 ## Objectives

 The objective of the Data Operations is to connect the scientific community to tools and resources from the DCP which maximize the value and use of HCA data such as data, metadata, analysis tools, and data access features.
-Data Operations aims to maintain a reliable and efficient data workflow and shepherds data through the workflow.
+Data Operations aims to maintain a reliable and efficient data workflow and shepherds data through the data workflow.

 ## In-scope